-Offer a clear, coherent way to provide for the special educational needs of as many children as possible in as flexible way as possible.
+Offer a clear, coherent way to provide for the special educational needs of as many children as possible in as flexible a way as possible.
 We are committed to equality of opportunity for everyone involved in the school.

 Boost the literacy and numeracy skills of students with general and specific learning difficulties both as an end in itself and as a means of providing maximum access by such pupils to the rest of the curriculum.
-In doing so we aim to narrow the gap between pupils with SEN and those without.
+In doing so we aim to narrow the gap between pupils with SEND and those without.

 To develop differentiation in all lessons to improve the educational opportunities of all pupils, regardless of ability.

 Meet the special educational needs of children with physical/sensory disabilities, with speech, language and communication difficulties and with social, emotional and mental difficulties as far as is practicable, making reasonable adjustments in terms of the layout and resources of the school.

 Increase the confidence of pupils with SEND, encouraging them to be involved in their own provision, and to promote independence.

 Communicate with parents about all aspects of the special needs provision made for their children and to seek to develop this partnership.

 Deploy resources in as effective a way as possible.